twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt15-43-buddhas-view-humans-fires%zh.rst

 (Actually, with the understanding of D.A process, the nature of Nibbāna is becoming clear.)

 Without paṭiccasamuppāda, there is no inclusion of Truth (sacca).
 With the cessation of samudaya comes nirodha – the cessation of dukkha.
 With the cessation of the cause (i.e., samudaya/craving) the result of dukkha ceases (i.e., the five khandhas), which is Nibbāna.
 This leads to the appreciation of Nibbāna.
 It’s quite a valuable Dhamma. (refer to Aggivacchagotta Sutta).
 Only with the understanding of D.A and truths (sacca) can one appreciate Nibbāna.
 And only with this understanding does diṭṭhi fall off.
-With the contemplation of anicca and taṇhā, upādāna ceases.
+With the contemplation of anicca, taṇhā, upādāna cease.
 With the cessation of taṇhā and upādāna, Nibbāna will appear.

 Buddhavāda → Contemplation of anicca (five khandhas) → the cessation of taṇhā, upādāna → the cessation of dukkha (nibbāna).